guuzaa/cargo-q/README.md

 # cargo-q

-A Cargo subcommand that allows running multiple Cargo commands in a time.
+A Cargo subcommand for running multiple cargo commands sequentially or in parallel.

 ## Installation